affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.JobDescriptionSearchEmbed or ~affinda.models.RequestError`: JobDescriptionSearchEmbed or RequestError, or the result of cls(response)
+`~affinda.models.JobDescriptionSearchEmbed`: JobDescriptionSearchEmbed, or the result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.get_all_indexes"></a>